willpinha/daisy-components/README.md

 </div>

 Have you ever used DaisyUI but had difficulty putting the components together to create an amazing interface?
 This catalog solves this problem!
-It contains examples of pages, sections, layouts and composable components to inspire you.
+It contains examples of mobile-first pages, sections, layouts and composable components to inspire you.
 Cool, right?

 See all the examples in the [catalogue](https://willpinha.github.io/daisy-catalog)!